Olu93/logview/README.md

 <!-- NOTEBOOKS -->
 ## Notebooks
-For a detailed tutorial on how to use LogView and a case study on a real-life event log, please refer to the examples in the directory [notebooks](https://github.com/blindreview-logview123/logview/tree/main/notebooks)
+For a detailed tutorial on how to use LogView and a case study on a real-life event log, please refer to the examples in our directory [notebooks](https://github.com/blindreview-logview123/logview/tree/main/notebooks)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>